Matt952023/Raspberry-PI-Router-and-Wireless-Access-Point/Raspberry Router and Wireless Access Point Documentation.md

 # **Abstract**

+# **Introduction**

 In this demonstration, I will convert a Raspberry PI 4 Model B into a functional NAT router with a wireless access point for devices to connect.

-# **Introduction**

-A number of Linux commands were used to set up and troubleshoot the raspberry pi.
+The main goal of this project is to take my primary home network and pass it through my Raspberry PI router and allow other devices to connect to the Raspberry PI through the access point gateway.
+The following sections will go through the process of converting a Raspberry PI into a router and giving some background information regarding network configuration.

 # **Setup**